 Appraising is a profession, and appraisers are professionals.
 Requirements to become a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession rather than a trade.
+That's why it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
 As with any profession we must follow strict ethical considerations.

-We have a great deal of responsibilities as appraisers but above everything we answer to our clients.
-Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers are privy to a lot of information, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you desire to review the appraisal document, you normally have to get it from your lender.
-Other responsibilities also include, accurate calculations appropriate to the parameters of the assignment, acquiring and keeping a respectable level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at Appraise Colorado Inc, we take these ethical responsibilities very to heart.
+We have quite a few obligations as appraisers but our main duty is to our clients.
+More often than not, in residential practice, the appraiser's client is the lender ordering the appraisal.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you want to obtain a copy of the appraisal document, you should get it through your lender.
+Other obligations also include, numerical accuracy depending on the scope of the assignment, attaining and maintaining an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
+Here at Appraise Colorado Inc, we take these ethical responsibilities very seriously.

-Appraise Colorado Inc has worked hard for its track record for providing appraisals with the highest of ethics.
-To learn more Contact us
+Appraise Colorado Inc has worked hard for its reputation for performing appraisals with the highest of ethics.
+Contact us today to learn more.

-Appraisers will frequently need to consider the interests of third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
+Those third parties normally are defined in the appraisal assignment itself.
+An appraiser's fiduciary responsibility is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must backup their work files for at least five years - something else Appraise Colorado Inc takes very seriously.
+Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must backup their work files for a minimum of five years - something else Appraise Colorado Inc takes very seriously.

-Appraise Colorado Inc holds itself to the industry standards and guidelines set in place for professional behavior.
-We won't accept anything less from ourselves.
-We don't do assignments on contingency fees.
+Appraise Colorado Inc holds itself to the industry standards and mandates set in place for ethics.
+We refuse to accept anything less from ourselves.
+Doing assignments on contingency fees is never an option.
 That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We can't do assignments on percentage fees.
-That is probably the appraisal industries most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other improper practices may be defined by state law or professional societies that the appraiser belongs.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal professions biggest taboo, because it would tend to make appraisers up the value of homes or properties to increase their fee.
+We don't do that.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.